joaogcs/currency-converter/README.md

 * You have installed the latest version of [Vue CLI](https://cli.vuejs.org/)
 * You have installed the latest version of [Yarn](https://yarnpkg.com/)

-## API Limitations for currency conversor
+## API limitations of currency converter free version

 This repository is build with the free version of [Free Currency Converter API](https://free.currencyconverterapi.com/).